DPT 8110 - Human Anatomy I

 Prerequisites: Admission to Doctor of Physical Therapy Program

-Introduces the principles and application of selected physical agents for the management of patients with pain and tissue injury while addressing impairments related to mobility, strength, and motor control.
+Introduces the principles and application of selected therapeutic modalities to address impairments related to pain, tissue healing, mobility, strength, and motor control.
 Integrates current evidence and clinical decision-making to emphasize appropriate selection, instruction, and progression of interventions.

 Credit: 2